 The captain of the men’s team I coached at Exeter University the prior season was an OH for the club.
 At a certain point in the match I observed that he was targeting a specific player on the opposing team with his serves.
 This player was most definitely the weakest passer they had.
 He was also by far their best hitter – an absolute beast who proved virtually unstoppable all day long.

-Normally, relentlessly serving the other team’s weak passer is a good strategy.
+Normally, relentlessly serving the other team’s weak passer is a good strategy (depending on your server).
 This time, though, not so much.

 You see, in this particular rotation the serve was down the line (1 to 5).
 The result was often a 1 or 2-pass which forced the setter to come toward area 4.
 Normally, that would be a good thing as it would make the offense predictable.
 In this case, however, it meant the setter was virtually assured of setting this big hammer of a hitter swinging outside.
 The sideout percentage was very high despite the poor passes.
 The setter may have still set the same player if the pass went somewhere else or came from a different direction.
 Personally, I’d have at least wanted to give him the option of making that (bad) decision, though.